Posted by Allison Grant, March 25, 2020 (last updated on April 30, 2020)

 For many of us, keeping up with the spread of COVID-19 has started to feel like a full-time job.
 Feelings of uncertainty are prominent throughout the United States and the world.
-The reality is that, while most Americans will likely be exposed to COVID-19 at some point (according to the Centers for Disease Control, the “CDC”), it can take up to two weeks for people to start showing the typical COVID-19 symptoms–coughing, fever, and shortness of breath.
+The reality is that, while most Americans will likely be exposed to COVID-19 at some point (according to the Centers for Disease Control, the “CDC”), it can take up to two weeks for people to start showing the typical COVID-19 symptoms.
 Some people never show symptoms at all, so knowing if you’ve come into contact with someone who has COVID-19 can be nearly impossible.

 As an informed citizen, you’re taking your health and wellbeing during this scary time seriously.
 Social distancing, thorough hand washing, and voluntary self-quarantine are proactive ways to help “flatten the curve.”